 - Reducing depressive symptoms, especially in preventing recurrence of depression

 This group is designed for women attempting conception, those who are pregnant and those who are up to 12 months postpartum.
 Each session lasts eight weeks and includes at-home daily skill practice.
 This eight-week group is offered several times per year.
 For additional information or to schedule an intake appointment, please call 414-805-7296.

 Froedtert Hospital Birth Center Visitor Guidelines

-Anyone visiting the Birth Center will need to park in the Children’s Wisconsin parking structure (located at 92nd Street and Watertown Plank Road).
+Anyone visiting the Birth Center needs to park in the Children’s Wisconsin parking structure (located at 92nd Street and Watertown Plank Road).
 Use the skywalk to enter the building and stop at the Information Desk.
-From there, visitors will be directed to the 7th floor of the Froedtert Hospital Birth Center.
-Upon entering the Froedtert Hospital Birth Center, visitors will be asked to:
+From there, go to the 7th floor of the Froedtert Hospital Birth Center.
+Upon entering the Froedtert Hospital Birth Center, you will be asked to:

 - Stop at the check-in desk.